 For example, one of our digital publications in the life sciences space had a newsletter circulation of 13,787 in one month earlier this year, which increased to 14,414, the following month, then decreased to 13,694 the month after that.
 The exact number – or even an average list size – isn’t what matters.
 Engagement with your content and with your brand is what really matters.

 Determining engagement metrics – who among our readership fits your ideal target audience – cannot be explained by average circulation size.
-Are you targeting small molecule or large molecule (or both)?
-Large pharma or emerging biotech?
-What pipeline stages do you care about?
-Does your CDMO want to promote content on fill/finish or regulatory expertise?
-Do you have a global footprint or are you focused only on the US?
+Are you targeting small companies or large ones?
+The C-suite or influencers?
+Do you have a global footprint, or are you focused only on the US?

 Once we determine who among our audience is a fit, then we will look at their potential to engage with your content.
 We’ll start by pulling data to find prospects who are from the right company type/size and are the correct persona/title.